 Rachel Barton Pine

-- Music by Black Composers is a project of the Rachel Barton Pine Foundation
+Music by Black Composers is a project of the RBP Foundation

 Heralded as a leading interpreter of the great classical masterworks, international concert violinist Rachel Barton Pine thrills audiences with her dazzling technique, lustrous tone and emotional honesty.
 With an infectious joy in music-making and a passion for connecting historical research to performance, Pine transforms audiences’ experiences of classical music.

-Pine has appeared as soloist with many of the world’s most prestigious ensembles, including the Chicago Symphony, the Philadelphia Orchestra and the Royal Philharmonic, and the Netherlands Radio Kamer Filharmonie.
+Pine has appeared as soloist with many of the world’s most prestigious ensembles, including the Chicago and Vienna Symphonies, the Philadelphia Orchestra, the Royal Philharmonic, and Camerata Salzburg.
 Her festival appearances have included Marlboro, Wolf Trap, Vail, Ravinia, Davos, and Salzburg.
 She holds prizes from several of the world’s leading competitions, including a gold medal at the 1992 J.S.
 Bach International Violin Competition in Leipzig, Germany.

 In addition to Pine’s recital programs, she regularly gives single evening performances of the six Bach Sonatas and Partitas, the 24 Paganini Caprices, and the complete Brahms Sonatas.
 The Washington Post called her recent Bach performance “…as astonishing and joyful a performance of all three sonatas and three partitas as I’ve ever heard.”

-She has worked with such renowned conductors as Charles Dutoit, Zubin Mehta, Erich Leinsdorf, Neeme Järvi and Marin Alsop, and with such leading artists as Daniel Barenboim, Christoph Eschenbach, Christopher O’Riley, and Mark O’Connor.
+She has worked with such renowned conductors as Zubin Mehta, Erich Leinsdorf, Neeme Järvi and Marin Alsop, and with such leading artists as Daniel Barenboim, Christoph Eschenbach, Christopher O’Riley, and William Warfield.
 She has collaborated with many contemporary composers including Augusta Read Thomas, John Corigliano, José Serebrier, and Mohammed Fairouz.

 Pine began an exploration of beloved violin concertos and the concertos that inspired them with Brahms and Joachim Violin Concertos, recorded with the Chicago Symphony Orchestra and conductor Carlos Kalmar.
 Her Beethoven & Clement Violin Concertos, with The Royal Philharmonic conducted by José Serebrier, offered the world premiere recording of Clement’s D Major Violin Concerto.